Hemit99123/fix_webApp/README.md

 Backend-
 Mongoose- This is a ODM

-MongoDB Atlas- This is not a depenices but it is a service for database it is similar to NoSQL
+MongoDB Atlas- This is not a depenices but it is a service for database that I am using

+# More dev tools

+I use Robo 3T to vizulize my data for mongodb (is that only me).
+I also use mongodb charts